-87% families responded positively to "I feel my child is physically safe at school" on family survey 87% Families responding positively to "I feel my child emotionally safe at school" on family survey 92% Students responding positively to "I feel physically safe at school" on student survey 86% Students responding positively to "I feel emotionally safe at school" on student survey
+87% families responded positively to "I feel my child is physically safe at school" on family survey"

+87% Families responding positively to "I feel my child emotionally safe at school" on family survey

-While we saw positive results from our student surveys, our chronic absenteeism rates increased to 15% Chronically absent as a result of COVID-19 and the challenges with student and staff quarantining.
-We are hopeful that SY 22-23 will see fewer disruptions from the ongoing pandemic, but as a result of our high chronic absenteeism rate, we will increase our efforts and attention on our Comprehensive Attendance and Absence Program (Action 3.4) in order to improve attendance and decrease absences.
-Actions in this program include regular Office
+91% Students responding positively to "I feel physically safe at school" on student survey

+85% Students responding positively to "I feel emotionally safe at school" on student survey

+While we saw positive results from our student surveys, our chronic absenteeism rates remain higher than we anticipated for sy 22-23: 32% Chronically absent and 91% ADA

-Assistant phone calls to parents regarding attendance, attendance contracts for chronically absent students, and check-ins between Executive Directors and Deans of Operations to ensure correct attendance is taken.
+We are hopeful that with increased efforts and attention on our Comprehensive Attendance and Absence Program (Action 3.4) we will see a decrease in our SY 23-24 chronic absenteeism.
+Actions in this program include regular Office Assistant phone calls to parents regarding attendance, attendance contracts for chronically absent students, and check-ins between Executive Directors and Deans of Operations to ensure correct attendance is taken.